 With the variety of problems and issues that can arise in a diverse workplace, employment lawyers, also called Employment Benefits Lawyers, play a key role assisting both employees and employers alike.
 There are federal, state and local employment laws in place to assure fair treatment for employees.
 Due to the existence of these numerous employment laws, employment lawyers typically specialize in only a few areas.

 Employees are fortunate today to have these protective laws in place.
 Labor rights have been developing since the nineteenth century after the Industrial Revolution.
 Americans today may take these rights for granted.
 But employment lawyers are experts in the field who seek to uphold them.

-An employment lawyers must have a Juris Doctorate degree.
+An employment lawyer type must have a Juris Doctorate degree.
 It is preferable and may even be required by employers to have a diploma from a law school accredited by the American Bar Association.
 They must also maintain a valid attorney’s license in that state.

 In order to be considered as a candidate for hire, employment lawyers must have one or more years of experience practicing law, preferably employment law.
 It is difficult to obtain employment law experience when most employers require it for entry.
 However, working in human resources or personnel departments may improve a lawyer’s initial employability.

 Pick from the links below, depending on your education level that best describes your situation